Cookie04CZ/GlyphRepair/README.md

 Theoretically, the name-matching algorithm may also find wrong matches, i.e. choose wrong map section.
 We haven't encountered such occurence yet, but there is a possible workaround: sections that are at the top of the JSON file are searched first.
 So you could fix this by reordering and/or renaming sections within the file.

-## Character codes, glyph names and toUnicode tables
+## Character codes, glyph names and ToUnicode tables

 The fact that you can copy+paste text from PDFs is more complex than you probably think.
 What you see on the screen are just glyphs, graphical symbols that may or may not contain information about which alphabet letter they actually represent.
 Moreover, PDF supports several schemes to reduce overall file size, so it typically stores only glyphs that are needed to render the given document.
 This is called "embedded subset" fonts.
 Another file size reduction comes from character ordering.
 In Type1 fonts, characters are ordered by their appearance in the text.
 In other words, every font has different character order.
 Suppose you have a document that starts with word "OUROBOROS", then characters in its font will get these character codes (CC):